maroda/monteverdi/README.md

 ## Core Concept

-Traditional monitoring observes individual component metrics in isolation.
+Traditional monitoring observes individual component metric in isolation.
 Monteverdi analyzes the **interaction harmonics** between system components, revealing emergent patterns and early warning signals that conventional dashboards miss.

 *Monteverdi represents a fundamental shift from reactive monitoring to predictive harmonic analysis, enabling SREs to conduct their systems like skilled orchestral conductors rather than fighting as isolated firefighters.*